|

 Here's the end result of the first ergonomic

-guitar that is part of this project.
+guitar that is part of this series of projects.
 I called the guitar

 "Wave T." The "wave" part of the name is because